 6. The money guarantees are returned

 This is one convenience that can be enjoyed if we use paid hosting.
-Most web hosting providers both local and overseas provide money back guarantee up to a certain time limit if the client decides not to use the hosting service provider concerned because they feel less satisfied with the service provided or for other logical reasons.
+Most web hosting providers both local and overseas provide a money-back guarantee up to a certain time limit if the client decides not to use the hosting service provider concerned because they feel less satisfied with the service provided or for other logical reasons.

-So, friends that were, The Fundamental Differences of Free and Paid Hosting, You can share experiences and opinions with Infomint.net in the comments field below.
+So, friends that were, The Fundamental Differences of Free and Paid Hosting, You can share experiences and opinions with TechOught.com in the comments field below.